Red-BY/FalcomModCompendium/README.md

 Replaces character dialogue and battle portraits with the ones from Evolution re-release. <br>
 Note that Evolution portraits have less variety of expressions as they were cut down in Evolution re-release which compensated for it with animated mouth and eye movements (This feature is exclusive to Evolution). <br>
 > [Visual Comparison](https://www.reddit.com/r/Falcom/comments/m21k28/couldnt_find_a_proper_sky_evolution_portrait/) <br>

+📝 First get the files from "BATTLE" and "DIALOGUE BOX" folders, then you'll have to rename each file by removing "EVO" from the end of the file name.
+After that copy the files into your game directory and replace when asked.

 <br>